(Illustration of The Rose, Phase I by William Dudley | © William Dudley / The Rose Theatre Trust)

 - A 10-minute video introduction to The Rose.

-- Professor Grace Ioppolo’s research interview video, which sets out the basics of what we know about Philip Henslowe, Edward Alleyn and The Rose Playhouse.
+- Prof Grace Ioppolo’s research interview video, which sets out the basics of what we know about Philip Henslowe, Edward Alleyn and The Rose Playhouse.

 - A performance of Act 2, scene 4 of Thomas Kyd’s The Spanish Tragedy, filmed at The Rose.
 This play established the revenge tragedy genre from the late 1580s onward and strongly influenced Shakespeare’s Hamlet.
 It was an enduringly popular play with citizen theatre audiences across the Elizabethan, Jacobean and Caroline periods.
 The popular audience seemed to relish following a play plot in which revenge is taken on royalty.

-- A talk by Professor Peter Womack on The Spanish Tragedy, entitled “The People’s Tragic Hero”, given at the V&A on 28 April 2013.
+- A talk by Prof Peter Womack on The Spanish Tragedy, entitled “The People’s Tragic Hero”, given at the V&A on 28 April 2013.

 The Ortelia Model